Astrofriend's homepage

 After one third of the installation it ask you if you want to proceed, type: Y (yes) and Enter.

-Activate GPS software and driver:
+Activate GPSD software and driver:

 Raspberry Pi5, KStars 64-bit, setup GSPD